BlastcastTV/Blastcast/index.md

 ## Song of the Year
 You can find the latest Song of the Year [here](https://blastcast.co.uk/songoftheyear).
 Voting for Song of the Year 2025 will start soon.

+## Staff
+If you're a Secisit or Blastcast staff member, click [here](https://secisitintranet.sharepoint.com) to get access to our Staff Portal.